Maya astronomy: Maya calendars

 There are three main Maya calendars:

 The Long Count is a count of days.
+The Long Count calendar was particularly notable for its accuracy in tracking celestial events.
+For example, the Maya were able to predict solar eclipses and the movements of Venus with remarkable precision.
+This knowledge was not only used for agricultural planning but also played a significant role in religious ceremonies and royal legitimization.
 There are examples of Long Counts with many places but most of them give five places since the mythical creation date – 13.0.0.0.0.

-The Tzolk'in is a 260-day calendar made up of a day from one to 13 and 20 day names.
+The Tzolkʼin is a 260-day calendar made up of a day from one to 13 and 20 day names.
 By pairing the numbers with the 20 names, that leaves 260 unique days with every combination of numbers/names happening once.
 This calendar was of the most sacred to the Maya, and was used as an almanac to determine farming cycles, and for religious practices to specify dates for ceremonies.
 These 260 days were each considered individual gods and goddesses that were not persuaded by a higher power.
 Unlike the 365 day year, this 260 day year was used less for counting/calculations, and more to arrange tasks, celebrations, ceremonies, etc. In some present day Maya communities, this 260 day almanac is still used, mostly for religious practices.

 The Haab' is a 365-day year made up of a day of zero to 19 and 18 months with five unlucky days at the end of the year.